 Historically 72% of all the deaths in London are related to dragons, fantastical beings invisible to the majority of the people.
 While unknown to most, some people have been standing up to these dragons.
 Only inhabitants of Reverse London who live in the hidden “reverse” side of London can see the dragons.
-The protagonists of the story are witch duo Noel Niihashi and Ninny Spangcole.
-They are protection agents for Wing Bind.
+Even then, only a selected few become qualified enough as witches or wizards to make direct contact with them.
+The witch duo Noel Niihashi and Ninny Spangcole are protection agents for Wing Bind (WB), an organization for dragon conservation and management.
 Their mission is to protect and manage the dragons within London on behalf of the people.

 There is no discussion yet for this series.

 There are no custom lists yet for this series.